DioxusLabs/dioxus/README.md

 So...
 Dioxus is great, but why won't it work for me?
 - It's not fully mature yet.
 APIs are still shifting, things might break (though we try to avoid it)
 - You need to run in a no-std environment.
-- You don't like the React-hooks model of building UIs
+- You don't like the React-hooks model of building UIs.

 ## Contributing